antor940/puffer-panel/README.md

 - Ensure you follow the steps correctly to have your server online and accessible.
 - Always remember to save and apply your changes after modifying server settings.
+## if you don't know how to make puffer panel then go to this URL https://github.com/antor940/freevps/blob/main/README.md#how-to-make-a-vpsrdp--minecraft-server-hosting-panel-with-puffer-panel